Prince Harry Attends Lady Gabriella Windsor’s Wedding Without Duchess Meghan

-Prince Harry wasn’t expected to attend the wedding of his cousin, Lady Gabriella Windsor this morning at Windsor Castle, but last minute, the new dad made an appearance without his wife, Meghan Markle, who stayed at home with their son, Archie Harrison Mountbatten-Windsor.
+Prince Harry wasn’t expected to attend the wedding of his cousin, Lady Gabriella Windsor, this morning at Windsor Castle, but at the last minute, the new dad made an appearance without his wife, Meghan Markle, who stayed at home with their son, Archie Harrison Mountbatten-Windsor.

 Express says that Prince Harry now lives walking distance from St. George’s Chapel, which is on the grounds of Windsor Castle, so he didn’t have much of a commute to the family gathering.
 Just a year ago, it was the Duke of Sussex getting married at the same church to Markle, who is now the Duchess of Sussex.

-Prince Harry, 34, arrived smiling ear to ear to see his cousin Gabriella, the daughter of Prince and Princess Michael of Kent and 52nd in line to the throne, marry her fiance, Thomas Kingston.
+Prince Harry, 34, arrived smiling ear to ear to see his cousin Gabriella, the daughter of Prince and Princess Michael of Kent, and 52nd in line to the throne, marry her fiance, Thomas Kingston.

 Harper’s Bazaar says that in the last 12 months, Windsor Castle has seen three royal weddings.
-First, it was Prince Harry’s, next it was his first cousin, Princess Eugenie’s wedding to Jack Brooksbank, and now the third Windsor family wedding in Windsor for Lady Gabriella.
+First, it was Prince Harry’s, next it was first cousin Princess Eugenie’s wedding to Jack Brooksbank, and now the third Windsor family wedding in Windsor for Lady Gabriella.

-Prince Harry arrived for the ceremony with his aunt, Princess Anne, and his uncle, Prince Edward to attend the nuptials of Lady Gabriella.
+Prince Harry arrived for the ceremony with his aunt, Princess Anne, and his uncle, Prince Edward, to attend the nuptials of Lady Gabriella.

 Absolutely loving this @PA photo of #PrinceHarry with Her Majesty at Lady Gabriella Windsor’s wedding in Windsor just a day before Harry’s 1 year anniversary with Meghan who was home with #Archie .
 Not sure if @parsnippo or @domlipinski from PA might have taken this fabulous pix pic.twitter.com/ebNqbBmWJO